rachelf21/3140_Covid_States_Web_App/README.md

 git push heroku master
 ```

-Your app should now run on the heroku server.
+Your app should now run on the Heroku server.

 ## Built With